elalienx/lendo-solid-ts/README.md

 ### React vs. Solid

 1. Signals: For local state.
-1. Router: For multi-page navigation.
+1. Router: For multi-page navigation. ⚠️ (Cannot compose the navbar as clean as in React)
 1. Store: For global state.
 1. Lazy loading: To split the project code for faster page loads.
 1. Suspense: Display info during lazy load.